 I was recently preparing on a sermon about the way people are led to faith through the faith of others (cf Mk.
-2:1-11), so I texted my mom (because that’s what sons do when they need something from their moms—they text them) and asked her what it was like “when your family was going to hell in a hand basket.
-Please email response” Below is an excerpt from her response:
+2:1-11), so I texted my mother (because that’s what sons do when they need something from their mothers—they text them) and asked her what it was like “when your family was going to hell in a hand basket.
+Please email response.”
+Below is an excerpt from her response:

 …I knew God wanted you more than I did.
 So, while I was extremely concerned, sad, and experienced many sleepless nights, I never really landed on the thought you would be lost.
 My prayer life deepened so much during that time to the point of wordless groanings and moanings too deep to be uttered (Rom.
 8).
 But I knew God was faithful…

 The curious thing about my mother’s unanswered prayers is that they did not have a distancing effect but a deepening effect.
 With each unanswered prayer she dug down deeper into God’s heart, so as to say, “Fine.
 Then I’m moving in—and I’m bringing all my burdens and my baggage with me.
 And I’ve got A LIST of names!”
 Her prayer moved from trusting to entrusting.
 She stormed into the heart of God and drug my name with her day after day after day.
 I tried my hardest to go to hell, my mom just wouldn’t let me.

-I once heard my father in-law say, “When you don’t see the hand of God, just know you can trust the heart of God.”
+I once heard my father in-law say, “Even when you don’t see the hand of God, you can always trust the heart of God.”
 The only people who say things like that are people who actually pray, because they know the hand of God has a mind of its own.
 But ordinarily a person’s heart can only be seen through their hands, for hands are expressions of the heart.
 But this or that answer to prayer can never communicate the depths of God’s heart.
-And it may threaten to brings us only to God’s hand.
+And it may threaten to bring us only to God’s hand.